About the review

 - identification of preferred solutions in a second consultation paper and targeted consultation.

-The final Review report will be presented to Health Ministers in July 2025.
+The final report for the review was presented to Health Ministers for consideration in July 2025.

 Have your say